 Why are there only two sweeteners that you recommend for this recipe?

-The reason for this recommendation is that other keto compliant sweeteners do recrystallise once refrigerated.
-If you are making the curd to use on the day, then use any sweetener of choice as long as it is a 1:1 ratio of sweetener to sugar.
+The reason for this recommendation is that other keto-friendly sweeteners do recrystallise once refrigerated.
+If you are making the curd to use on the day, then use any sweetener of your choice as long as it is a 1:1 ratio of sweetener to sugar.

 How do I store the keto lemon curd?